pbasnage/Trello-Clone/README.md

 ## Build

+Run `brew services start mongodb-community@3.2` to start the mongo database.
+Run `node server.js` to start the the local server.
-Run `ng build` to build the project.
+In a new terminal tab, run `npm start` to build the Angular project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests